-The policy applies to physicians who assist in performing exposure prone procedures because we recognize that physicians assisting with these procedures may be subject to similar risks as physicians who actually perform the procedures.
+The policy applies to physicians who assist in performing exposure prone procedures because we recognize that physicians assisting with these procedures may be subject to similar risks as physicians who perform the procedures.

 Why does the policy apply to physicians who have the potential to perform or assist in performing exposure prone procedures?

-The policy applies to physicians who have the potential to perform or assist in performing exposure prone procedures, for example, emergency physicians, because we want to ensure that both patients and physicians are protected.
+In summary, this policy applies to physicians who have the potential to perform or assist in performing exposure prone procedures, for example, emergency physicians, because we want to ensure that both patients and physicians are protected.
 Performing or assisting in performing exposure prone procedures is within an emergency physician’s scope of practice.
 A patient who requires an exposure prone procedure could come to the emergency department.
 Although this may not happen every day or even often, if it does the emergency physician would need to perform the exposure prone procedure.

 How do I know if I am performing exposure prone procedures?

-The College has adopted the following definition of “exposure prone” procedures from the Laboratory Centre for Disease Control (1998):
+The College has adopted the following definition of “exposure prone” procedures from the Centre for Disease Control (1998):